mso-docs/docs/README.md

 # Mackenzie.TechDocs

 Welcome to Mackenzie.TechDocs, where you can access some of my sample work.
 I am actively developing this page at the moment, so things may change from time to time.
-This is dummy text and subject to change.
+This dummy text's subject to change.

 Here, you can find several types of documentation:
 - API Documentation